Italian Brigands Surprised by Papal Troops: Description

 In the foreground, two brigands are in the combat against two cavalry soldiers.
 The first is being grabbed by the handkerchief around his neck is about to receive a pistol blow, after having wounded the soldier's horse with the dagger in his right hand.
 The second has grabbed the bridle of the other soldier's horse and is about to be struck by the soldier's saber.
 A third brigand flees while holding in his hands two bags stolen from travelers, abandoning a third in the road.
-A fourth brigand fires a rifle at the soldiers, covering his companion's flight.
+A fourth brigand fires a rifle at the soldiers, covering his companion’s flight.
 Two women, depicted in typical local costumes, despair and implore in front of a small religious chapel at the side of the road.

 Further back on the right side of the painting, other brigands stand along the slope of the hill, some fleeing and pulling with them a feminine figure in a long blue dress—probably a passenger of the captured carriage.
 Others stand behind boulders, looking at the scene below.
 Along the road, a third cavalry soldier and some on foot fire at the fleeing brigands with muskets.
 The carriage in the background is empty, and a person and horse lie dead on the ground near its wheels.

 Style

 The scene is realized in dramatic tones, following academic visual traditions with particular attention to the details of shades of color.
 The rocks in the background and the grey clouds in the sky magnify the drama of the action illuminated by the sun.
 The attention to the military subjects and the cavalry comes from the pictorial interest of Vernet's father, Carle Vernet.
 The unlikely palm tree depicted behind the chapel, amid the wild vegetation, add a touch of exoticism to the painting.
 Vernet made many paintings with Orientalist themes.

 Critics have observed how the scene represents a single moment of action: the hat of the cavalry soldier in the foreground has not yet fallen to the ground, and the brigand is lifted from the ground as the soldier is about to shoot him.
-All the painting's details are meticulously painting, giving it the feeling of a "a pre-photographic, photographic painting".
+All the painting's details are meticulous, evoking the feeling of a "a pre-photographic, photographic painting".

 The fountain of water in the foreground recalls a classical sarcophagus, a common feature in the neoclassical themes of the French school in Rome at that time.